 I left the room after that.

-It was almost and the party had died down considerably.
+10 o’clock and the party had died down considerably.
 Most the children had been taken home, so I asked my dad if he could start the hot-tub up for me so that I could take a soak.

 He did, I got into swimming attire waited for the hot-tub to heat up then got in.
 There were still two children in the pool, one my little sister and the other one of my dads friends rapscallions.
 The little ragamuffin in the pool started to have a little girl talk with me about the circle of life.